navarroaxel/navarroaxel.github.io/blog/a-git-repository-inside-an-arch-linux-package.md

 # A Git repository inside an Arch Linux package

-Create a package from a Git repository can be used for testing the latest source code from the development branch, and catch issues before made a new release using a Git tag.
-Also you can use another Version Control System (VCS) like SVN, but we're going to focus in Git today.
+Creating a package from a Git repository can be useful to test the latest source code from the development branch, and catch issues before making a new release using a Git tag.
+Also you can use another Version Control System (VCS) like SVN, but we're going to focus on Git today.

-Some packages in the official Arch Linux repository like `konsole`, has a VCS package version called `konsole-git` in the AUR.
+Some packages in the official Arch Linux repository like `konsole`, have a VCS package version called `konsole-git` in the AUR.
 The suffix `-git`, `-svn`, `-hg`, etc. is a convention to let the package users know that this is a VCS package.

 ## The providing and conflicts

-In our `PKGBUILD` we can define a `provides` array variable to let `pacman` know which additional or virtual packages our package provides.
+In our `PKGBUILD` we can define a `provides` array variable to let `pacman` know which additional or virtual packages are provided by our own package.
 E.g. `konsole-git` provides `konsole`.

 ```bash
 pkgname=konsole-git